The last blog in my UK series, I wanted this post to reflect Iceland’s true magic.

 A quick enough journey, we got to Iceland in the middle of the day.
 After checking in to our hotel, we wanted to just walk around, do some window shopping and eat dinner.
 We were pleasantly surprised by how colorful the streets –and buildings— of Iceland were.
 Seriously, I love this place’s witty humor (see sign below).

 Our second day (and only full day) was jammed packed with activities.
 Probably because Iceland is so fun and so diverse, it’s hard to find things not to do.
-We started off with some breakfast, per usual, at a quaint café nearby and then made our way to do some whale watching!
+We started off with some breakfast at a quaint café nearby and then made our way to do some whale watching!

-When we were back on land, my mom and I decided to go to the Ice Bar, a sign we had walked past numerous times throughout our short time there already (Reykjavik is actually a smaller town than I had imagined).
+When we were back on land, my mom and I decided to go to the Ice Bar.
+This is partially because we had already walked past the sign for it a number of times and we were intrigued.
 The Ice Bar was … intense.

-You put on these giant ponchos and gloves and go into the “bar” area where you are served a classic Icelandic cocktail.
+After putting on these giant ponchos and gloves, you head into the “bar” area where you are served a classic Icelandic cocktail.
 I know the drink had some black currant in it, but other than that I can’t remember.
 What I do remember is that it was fruity and GOOD.
 So good in fact, my mom was going to buy us another round, but the nice employee gave us them for free.

 Inside the bar, where everything is made out of ice, you can sit in some areas or just stand and look at the insane sculptures and details that went into creating the place.
 It was such a “cool” experience and I wish we could’ve hung out a little bit longer, but my lips did start to quiver from the cold.
 I do think I would go back again though!